Midshipman Profiles

 MIDN Hunter Brophy, is an avid pickleballer and cliff diver hailing from Carmel CA. Outside of the battalion, his time is spent hiking and in personal performance optimization He is working to understand the intricacies of physical training and recovery techniques that yield the best results.
 His unrivaled PT accomplishments are a sign that he on the right track.

-MIDN Brophy was the recipient of an Alumni League scholarship for Fall 2023.
+MIDN Brophy was the recipient of an Alumni League scholarship for Fall 2023 and Fall 2024 semesters.

 Midshipman Rozo is from Chatsworth, CA and is an Astronautical Engineering major.
 He currently holds a billet as Athletics Officer, where he has been incredibly impactful by bringing in new kinds of workouts, constantly challenging fellow Midshipman, and adapting to unforeseen changes in the schedule.